Wednesday, March 13

 Microplastics: Plastics degrade into microplastics, entering food chains when consumed by wildlife.

-In conclusion, littering harms not only our immediate surroundings but also our entire planet and future populations.
-Let’s be responsible heroes of our environment by properly disposing of trash and encouraging others to do the same.
-Together, we can keep our Earth clean and beautiful for generations to come.
+In conclusion, littering harms our immediate surroundings, our entire planet, and future populations.
+Let’s be responsible heroes of our environment by properly disposing trash and encouraging others to do the same.
+Together, we can keep our Earth clean and beautiful for generations.

 Books about littering: